alunodoisgte/prep/policies/README.md

 ## Violation of Privacy, Information Theft

-Accessing or attempting to access any information from any other student or staff member without their consent including code, art, passwords, or other personal information will result in immediate dismissal from the school and a strong possibility of prosecution.
+Accessing or attempting to access any information from any other student or staff member—that they have not already released to open source or public domain—without their consent including code, art, passwords, or other personal information will result in immediate dismissal from the school and a strong possibility of prosecution.